 The curved edge will help you use the rocking motion used by chef’s when they mince and chop.
 And its tapered point is useful for piercing squash and other foods with thick skins.

-One more thing.
-Try grasping different handles and select the ones with the most comfortable fit for your hand.
+One more thing...try grasping different handles and select the ones with the most comfortable fit for your hand.

-Stock pots constructed of stainless steel wrapped around an aluminum core are great for the long steady simmering required to make stock.
+A stock pot should ideally hold at least 10 quarts and have a heavy base to prevent scorching.
+Those constructed of stainless steel wrapped around an aluminum core are great for the long steady simmering required to make stock.

 In addition, look for large, roomy handles which extend out from the pot and are secured with rivets.
 These features add safety and durability.